-The measured amount of Demand Reduction for each 6-second interval by an individual Distributed Energy Resource within a DER Aggregation which is dispatched for Regulation Service shall be the greater of: (i) the Distributed Energy Resource's Baseline Load for each 6second interval of Regulation Service, which shall be calculated in accordance with section 24.2.2 and ISO Procedures, minus the Distributed Energy Resource's telemetered telemetered load values for each 6-second interval and (ii) zero.
+The measured amount of Demand Reduction for each 6-second interval by an individual Distributed Energy Resource within a DER Aggregation which is dispatched for Regulation Service shall be the greater of: (i) the Distributed Energy Resource's Baseline Load for each 6second interval of Regulation Service, which shall be calculated in accordance with section 24.2.2 and ISO Procedures, minus the Distributed Energy Resource's telemetered load for each 6-second interval and (ii) zero.

 The amount of Demand Reduction supplied by a DER Aggregation shall be the sum of Demand Reductions from each individual Distributed Energy Resource within the DER Aggregation.
-Aggregators shall provide to the ISO these DER Aggregation Demand Reductions to the ISO for (i) each 6-second interval using real-time telemetry in accordance with Services Tariff sSection 13 and the ISO Procedures, and (ii).
-Aggregators shall provide the DER Aggregation Actual Demand Reductions, determined based oneach hour using revenue-quality meter data, to the ISO pursuant to this section 24.2, and in accordance with the ISO Procedures.
+Aggregators shall provide to the ISO DER Aggregation Demand Reductions for (i) each 6-second interval using real-time telemetry in accordance with Services Tariff Section 13 and the ISO Procedures, and (ii) each hour using revenue-quality meter data pursuant to this section 24.2, and in accordance with the ISO Procedures.